 Proprietary name.
 “Proprietary name” means the brand or trademark name of the drug reported to the FDA.

 Rebate.
 “Rebate” means a discount, chargeback, or other price concession that affects the price of a prescription drug product, regardless of whether conferred through regular aggregate payments, on a claim-by-claim basis at the point-of-sale, as part of retrospective financial reconciliations (including reconciliations that also reflect other contractual arrangements), or by any other method.
-“Rebate” does not mean a “bona fide service fee”, as such term is defined in Section 447.502 of Title 42 of the Code of Federal Regulations, published October 1, 2019.
+“Rebate” does not mean a “bona fide service fee”, as such term is defined in 42 Code of Federal Regulations, Section 447.502, published October 1, 2019.

 Reporting entity.
-“Reporting entity” means any manufacturer, pharmacy benefits manager, wholesale drug distributor, or any other entity required to register and/or submit data pursuant to 22 M.R.S., Sections 8732, 8734, 8735 and this rule.
+“Reporting entity” means any manufacturer, pharmacy benefits manager, wholesale drug distributor, or any other entity required to register and/or submit data pursuant to 22 M.R.S. §§ 8732, 8734, 8735 and this rule.

 Specialty Drug Under Medicare Part D Program.
 “Specialty Drug Under Medicare Part D Program” means a prescription drug product having a wholesale acquisition cost that exceeds the threshold set for a specialty drug by the Centers for Medicare and Medicaid Services under the Medicare Part D.